-- Singing all schools performing at the Albert Hall in the annual EQT Concert - E-Safety project children from all schools developing safety guidance and information.
+- Trust wide Sci Tech and Coding enrichment events. - Singing all schools performing at the Albert Hall in the annual EQT Concert - E-Safety project children from all schools developing safety guidance and information.

 Engagement:

 The two main areas of CPD and School Improvement enable us to deliver the Entitlement through the canopy of Engagement.